Sneeze Achiu: Professional wrestling

 Achiu later became a well-known professional wrestler.
 At his height, he was wrestling two matches a night, six days a week.
-He was a regular opponent of Gorgeous George, whose flamboyant stage presence influenced both Muhammad Ali and James Brown.
-As a fighter, George tended to skirt the rules, but Achiu struck back with his signature form of the sleeper hold, applying "clawlike pressure" to the nerves of the neck and leaving George either drowsy or unconscious.
+He was a regular opponent of Gorgeous George, whose "flamboyant self-promoting style" influenced both Muhammad Ali and James Brown.
+As a fighter, George tended to skirt the rules, but Achiu retaliated with his signature approach to the sleeper hold.
+This approach applied "clawlike pressure" to the nerves of the neck and left George either drowsy or unconscious.

-Achiu did most of his wrestling on the West Coast, though he maintained a great reputation as a fighter in the Miami Valley, headlining shows at Memorial Hall, as well as in Troy, Piqua, and Xenia.
+Achiu did most of his wrestling on the West Coast, though he maintained a strong reputation as a fighter in the Miami Valley, headlining shows at Memorial Hall, as well as in Troy, Piqua, and Xenia.
 By the early 1950s, Achiu was also refereeing wrestling matches and was known as an accomplished wrestler and a master of jiu-jitsu.
 He continued to wrestle into the late 1950s.

 Discrimination

 Despite having found "an oasis of acceptance" during his university years, throughout his professional career Achiu faced racial discrimination.
-During a promotional stunt for a game in New York City, the Triangles were demeaned as being simply a "Team of Immigrants".
-In a game against the Green Bay Packers, the Appleton Post Crescent described the team as a "League of Nations outfit" that had "borrowed its uniforms from the wild zebras of Africa and [...] gathered players from the ends of the earth".
+During a promotional stunt for a game in New York City, the Triangles were billed as being a "Team of Immigrants".
+Before a game against the Green Bay Packers, the Appleton Post Crescent described the team as a "League of Nations outfit" that had "borrowed its uniforms from the wild zebras of Africa and [...] gathered players from the ends of the earth".
 The paper compared Achiu in particular to a zoo animal, calling him "the only Chinese player in captivity".

 Even during his time at the University of Dayton, Achiu had several nicknames aside from "Sneeze", including "the Chinaman", "the Oriental Flash", "the Almond-Eyed Streak", and "the Lad From the Land of the Ukes".
-When Achiu traveled during his football days, his race was listed in documents as "Hawaiian-American-Caucausian" so that he would not be segregated from the other members of the team off-field.
-In the 1950s, while in El Paso, Texas, a man approached Achiu and his white wife at a restaurant and asked her: "Why couldn't you find a white man?"
+When Achiu traveled during his football days, his race was listed in documents as "Hawaiian-American-Caucasian", which likely helped him avoid being segregated from the other members of the team off-field.
+In the 1950s, while in El Paso, Texas, a man approached Achiu and his white wife at a restaurant and asked her: "Couldn't you find a white man?"